 Step 2: Open the Android Messages application on your phone.

-Step 3: Tap on the menu and select Messages for Web.
+Step 3: Tap on the three dots menu icon and select Messages for Web.

-Step 4: Tap Scan QR code and use your handset to scan the QR code from the Android Messages homepage.
+Step 4: Tap the blue QR Code Scanner button and use your handset to scan the QR code from the Android Messages homepage.
 If you aren’t sure how, here’s a guide on using QR codes with today’s smartphones.
 This will link your device and your browser, and you’ll see messages and contacts appear on your other device as they synchronize.

 Step 5: Use the web interface to chat with friends and family as you would on your Android smartphone.

-If you want to retain the synchronization between devices so that you don’t have to scan the QR code every time, just select Yes when the web interface asks if you want it to remember your computer.
+Luckily, it’s not necessary to rescan your QR code every time.
+You can retain synchronization between devices.
+To do this, select Yes when the web interface asks if you want it to remember your computer.

 Sending texts via email